Diseases & Conditions

 Possible Complications of Surgery

-Complications following surgery for periprosthetic fractures can be serious.
+Complications after surgery for periprosthetic fractures can be serious.
 The most common complications include:

 - Blood clots